Is it safe to pick up your mail? How about those packages from your online orders? And how safe are the people we count on to make those deliveries?

-“We don’t know where they come from, who's touched them," she said of the envelopes.
-“It’s scary not knowing."
+“We don’t know where they come from, who's touched them," she said of the letters and packages.

 In the real world, packages and envelopes face varying weather conditions that affect how long the virus can live on them, she said.
 Even if the virus was on the mail, it would need to make its way to your mouth or nose to cause infection.